alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 <!-- summary -->

-The transcript is based on the YouTube video, with editorial notes and fix-ups as appropriate.

 I prepped this talk at fairly short notice, and it wasn't as polished as I'd like.
 There's a lot of um'ing and ah'ing.